 The nave of St Margaret`s is so big because the wealthy merchants, who made a fortune from the wool trade, could afford to make it big - to impress their neighbours.
 The ruined transepts are an indication of the decline in prosperity.

 The church was situated in the middle of the old village, just high enough to miss the worst floods.
 Don`t forget to have a look at the weathered tombstones in the church yard.

 Even more famous than our church is Cley Mill.
 It`s the mill – the classic mill attracting all romantic projections.
 You find it on tea towels, mugs and hundreds of postcards.

 Below the mill there is a small harbour in which I moore Circe, my beloved boat.

-At Blakeney Point there is one of Britain`s biggest breeding grounds for terns - living in harmony with about 500 common and grey seals.
-The vast sand beaches out here are loved by seals and people as well.
+At Blakeney Point, there is one of Britain`s biggest breeding grounds for terns - living in harmony with about 500 common and grey seals.
+The vast sandy beaches out here are loved by seals and people as well.

 There is a ferry service to the seals - depending on the tides.